Skip to main content

 As you can see, misappropriation claims can get complicated.
 An experienced lawyer will be able to help guide you.

-Consult a Lawyer to See if You Have a Claim Against a 1099 Contractor
+Consult a Lawyer To See if You Have a Claim Against a 1099 Contractor

-And in situations where the independent contractor may not have the money to pay you, or if they disappear without a trace, you may be able to sue the employer who hired them.
+In situations where the independent contractor may not have the money to pay you, or if they disappear without a trace, you may be able to sue the employer who hired them.

 Next Steps